Application - JD

 Each year, we wait until we have a critical mass of applications before we begin reviewing files (so that we might have some perspective on the kinds of applications we are seeing in a given year).
-In the 2011-12 admissions cycle, we posted our first round of decisions on November 10th and made subsequent decisions on an almost weekly basis until mid-April.
-For the 2012-2013 application cycle, we anticipate issuing our first decisions in late November.
+In the 2012-13 admissions cycle, we posted our first round of decisions in late November and made subsequent decisions on an almost weekly basis until mid-April.
+For the 2013-2014 application cycle, we anticipate a similar timeline.
 For additional information about our decision timeline, we encourage you to review our recent blog post on the subject.

 I am wondering just how competitive my application might be.
 Can you provide me with a preliminary assessment of my likelihood of admission based upon my numerical credentials?